 Beans Really are a Wonder Food

 Slowly cooking dried beans makes them creamy, flavorful, and delicious.
-Plus, they're inexpensive, incredibly versatile, and super good for you.
-Beans are high in fiber and protein, low in sugar, fat, and sodium, and full of slow-burning complex carbohydrates.
+Plus, they're inexpensive, incredibly versatile, high in fiber and protein, low in sugar, fat, and sodium, and full of slow-burning complex carbohydrates, making them one of my favorite long shelf life pantry foods.

 Do You Really Need to Soak Beans Before Cooking?